MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.2.0/queries-azureps.md

 ---
-title: Querying for Azure resources and formatting results | Microsoft Docs
+title: Query output of Azure PowerShell cmdlets
 description: How to query for resources in Azure and format the results.
 author: sptramer
 ms.author: sttramer
 manager: carmonm
 ms.devlang: powershell
 ms.topic: conceptual
-ms.date: 03/30/2017
+ms.date: 06/08/2018
 ---
-# Querying for Azure resources
+# Query output of Azure PowerShell cmdlets

 Querying in PowerShell can be completed by using built-in cmdlets.
 In PowerShell, cmdlet names take the form of **_Verb-Noun_**.
 The cmdlets using the verb **_Get_** are the query cmdlets.
 The cmdlet nouns are the types of Azure resources that are acted upon by the cmdlet verbs.

-## Selecting simple properties
+## Select simple properties

 Azure PowerShell has default formatting defined for each cmdlet.
 The most common properties for each resource type are displayed in a table or list format automatically.
 For more information